In the event of a natural disaster or other crisis in or near your location, you need to take urgent steps to stay safe.

 - Get medical care.
 If you're injured, seek medical assistance.
 Understand that local emergency services may be stretched during a crisis.
 Don't expert priority services because you're an Australian.

 - Contact your loved ones.
 Tell family and friends where and how you are.
 As soon as possible.
 If they've heard about the crisis from the news, they'll fear for your safety.

 - Contact us if you need help.
 In a crisis we will initiate a crisis response.
-This can include making the crisis contact form available on Smartraveller and publicising the Consular Emergency Centre phone number.
 Only contact us if you need urgent help or you have serious concerns for family or friends.